microsoft/api-guidelines/Guidelines.md

 Understanding the philosophy behind the REST Architectural Style is recommended for developing good HTTP-based services.
 If you are new to RESTful design, here are some good resources:

-[REST on Wikipedia][rest-on-wikipedia] -- Overview of common definitions and core ideas behind REST.
+[REST on Wikipedia][rest-on-wikipedia] -- Overview of standard definitions and core ideas behind REST.

 [REST Dissertation][fielding] -- The chapter on REST in Roy Fielding's dissertation on Network Architecture, "Architectural Styles and the Design of Network-based Software Architectures"